 The OCME handles various modes of death, including but not limited to: firearm, drowning, child involved (< 2 years of age), and fire related deaths.
 These deaths may be accidents, suicides or homicides.
-In 2019, the OCME saw a decrease in deaths from drowning, fire-related, and child deaths.
-The OCME saw a very slight increase in firearm deaths.
+In 2020, the OCME saw a decrease in deaths from firearms.
+The OCME saw increases in the number of drownings, child deaths, and fire-related deaths.